datopian/portal-lcc/content/about.md

 Lincolnshire Open Data is the place where Lincolnshire County Council's internal data will be readily accessible.
 The council's datasets will be added to by a number of datasets owned by other organisations and thought to provide valuable data about Lincolnshire.

 This site contains a catalogue of data.
-You can search for, preview, and download a wide range of data in a number of different themes shown as **Groups** (see the [Groups](https://lincolnshire.ckan.io/group) link at the top).
+You can search for, preview, and download a wide range of data in a number of different themes (see the [Topics](/topics) link at the top).
-A list of all datasets on the site is shown in the [Open Datasets Register](https://lincolnshire.ckan.io/dataset/open-datasets-register).
+A list of all datasets on the site is shown in the [Open Datasets Register](/@resources/open-datasets-register).

 For more information on the council's Approach to Open Data, please see this document:
 [LCC's Approach to Open Data - Lincolnshire County Council](https://drive.google.com/a/datopian.com/file/d/1hzNQRsHjuLknwu233eVH5I5mtS8D96lN/view?usp=sharing)